-6.1.4.2.
+4.2.
 Surrounding Lands

 A section of the popular 'Coast Walk' is located on the eastern portion of the site.
-Macquarie Lightstation is one of the sites on the The popular 'Coast Walk' that extends from Christison Park immediately south of the Lightstation, past the GapGap Park to Inner South Head.
+The 'Coast Walk' extends from Christison Park immediately south of the Lightstation, past Gap Park to Inner South Head.

 Christison Park is extensively used by walkers with and without dogs and for active recreation.
 North of the Lightstation is Lighthouse Reserve, a passive recreation area used for walking and exercising.
 Both these areas were formerly used by Council for landfill, which has resulted in their being more elevated than the Macquarie Lightstation site.